Megapong 6 - Input and Paddles

 Moving The Player

-But our input won’t do anything right now, because we’re not actually moving the player paddle.
-Just like with the ball, we’ll create a function to do that:
+But our input won’t do anything right now, because we’re not actually moving the player sprite, just changing the values of variables we’ve created .
+So, just like with the ball, we’ll create a function to get the paddle moving:

 void positionPlayer(){